 How MYBC Was Born

-When Lena moved to Maine in 2012, she was saddened to learn that the state did not have a formal organization in place for young birders.
+When birder and naturalist Lena Moser moved to Maine in 2012, she was saddened to learn that the state did not have a formal organization in place for young birders.
 She vowed to someday change that.
-Nathan, who has been teaching middle-school students for a number of years, was running a naturalist club at his school and hoping to make it grow.
+Nathan Hall, who had been teaching middle-school students for a number of years, was running a naturalist club at his school and hoping to make it grow.

 Fast forward to the Biddeford/Kennebunk Christmas Bird Count of 2015.
 Lena and Nathan paired up for the count, and the more these two educators talked, the more clearly they realized that they shared the same, fundamental vision: to help youth get outdoors in order to watch and appreciate birds!
 This realization prompted them create this organization for young birders in Maine.

-Favorite birds: wood-warblers (all of them!), cotingas (Neotropical species), sunbirds (African species), Green Catbird (Australian species)
+Favorite birds: wood-warblers (all of them!), cotingas (Neotropical species), and Green Catbird (Australian species)